Why We Try to Avoid People With Sales Experience

 Experience matters enormously in sales.
 The thick skin, the pattern recognition, the ability to read a deal and know instinctively where it is going, experience with campaigns and industry, that stuff is real and it takes years to develop.

-The problem is not experience.
-The problem is experienced sales reps are really expensive.
 When the actual purpose of the job is to make money, a high cost of sale is counter-intuitive.

 The experienced mind guiding the process.
 The hungry rep doing the work.
 That combination, delivered in a light fractional model that scales with your business, is what most founders are actually trying to build when they post a job ad for a senior salesperson with twenty years of experience who will work for a junior salary.